GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/with-three-js/index.md

 Create 3D Box

 **Create 3D Group**
-This invisible 3D Object can be the parent of other 3D Objects.
+This 3D Object without geometry is useful for grouping other 3D Objects together or changing their center point.

 **Create 3D Light**
 ⚠️ 3D Lights are highly loaded.